DataGirlz/DataGirlz/README.md

 My name is Sarah Wright, and I use data as a tool to generate insights and create narrative driven tools for community focused organizations.
-As a result, organizations can help the people they server find pattern driven solutions and insights and change the lives of the people impacted in a powerful way.
+As a result, organizations can help the people they server find pattern driven solutions and insights to change the lives of the people they serve in a powerful way.